-We have shared experiences of an equally diverse set of emotional challenges, relationship issues and struggles, in the safety of the counselling relationship.
+We have shared experiences of an equally diverse set of emotional challenges, relationship issues and struggles, in the safety of the therapeutic relationship.

 Why I chose to work as a therapist

-However, the most compelling reason was my own experience of counselling as a client; it had helped me to deal with difficult feelings, improve relationships and become a better person.
+However, the most compelling reason was my own experience of therapy as a client; it had helped me to deal with difficult feelings, improve relationships and become a better person.